xenforo-ltd/docs/docs/devs/lets-build-an-add-on.md

 We've added a new column to the forum entity which will allow us to automatically feature a thread when it is newly created in this forum, so now it's time to add the code which will do this.

-In XF2, we make heavy use of Service objects.
+In XenForo, we make heavy use of Service objects.
 These typically take a "setup and go" type approach; you setup your configuration and then call a method to complete the action.
 We use a service object to setup and perform the thread creation, so this is a perfect place to add the code we need.
 It all starts with another class extension, so go to the "Add class extension" page.

 This time, the base class will be `XF\Service\Thread\Creator` and the extension class will be `Demo\Portal\XF\Service\Thread\Creator` and, as usual, this new class will look something like the code below.
 Create that code in the path `src/addons/Demo/Portal/XF/Service/Thread/Creator.php` then click "Save" to create the extension.